DaddaRev/TripMania-App/README.md

-# ✈️ **SharedTrip** — *Mobile Travel Experience*
+# ✈️ **TripMania** — *Mobile Travel Experience*

-**SharedTrip** is a mobile app designed for people who love traveling together.
+**TripMania** is a mobile app designed for people who love traveling together.
 It combines social features, group trip organization, and a collaborative travel experience in a clean and minimalist interface.

 ---